Trial opens in E. Jean Carroll's rape lawsuit against Trump

 People are also reading…

 The trial stands to test Trump's “Teflon Don” reputation for shaking off serious legal problems and to reprise accounts of the type of sexual misconduct that rocked his 2016 presidential campaign as he seeks office again.
-He denies Carroll’s claim and all the others, saying they were falsehoods spun up to damage him.
+Trump denies all the claims, saying they are falsehoods spun up to damage him.

-The trial is in civil court, meaning that no matter the outcome, Trump isn't in danger of going to jail.
-He isn't required to be in court, either, and his lawyers have indicated he most likely won't testify.

 The trial comes a month after he pleaded not guilty in an unrelated criminal case surrounding payments made to bury accounts of alleged extramarital sex.

-They were questioned about their news-watching habits, political donations and support for any of a roster of right- and left-wing groups.
+They were questioned about their news-watching habits (which vary from watching “everything” to ignoring it all), political donations and support for any of a roster of right- and left-wing groups.
 They were asked, too, whether they used Trump’s social media platform, read Carroll’s former Elle magazine column and even if they’d seen Trump’s former reality show “The Apprentice” — and whether any of these and other matters would make it difficult for them to be fair.

-Carroll is expected to testify that a chance encounter with Trump turned violent, and that he defamed her when responding to the rape allegations.
-She's seeking unspecified damages and a retraction.
+Carroll, 79, is expected to testify as soon as Wednesday that a chance encounter with Trump, 76, turned violent, and that he defamed her when responding to the rape allegations.

 Carroll's allegations normally would be too old to bring to court.
 But in November, New York state enacted a law allowing for suits over decades-old sexual abuse claims.

-U.S. District Judge Lewis A. Kaplan, who will preside over the trial, rejected a request by Trump's lawyers that jurors be told that the ex-president wanted to spare the city the disruption his presence might cause.

-Trump could still decide to attend the trial and testify.
-If he does not, the jury might be shown excerpts from his deposition, which was recorded on video.

-The Associated Press typically does not name people who say they have been sexually assaulted unless they come forward publicly, as Carroll, Leeds and Stoynoff have done.
+The Associated Press typically does not name people who say they have been sexually assaulted unless they come forward publicly, as Carroll has done.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.